Friends 4 Expo logo

 The environmental process requires noise mitigation for light rail when needed.

-The best way to evaluate the sound of light rail is to listen for yourself — visit, say, the Gold Line in South Pasadena, and compare the sound of an electric train passing to an SUV driving on the street and background traffic noise.
+The best way to evaluate the sound of light rail is to listen for yourself — visit, say, the Gold Line in South Pasadena (video above at Indiana Avenue; click on HD and full screen for the best view), and compare the sound of an electric train passing to cars driving on the street and background traffic noise.

 Home Top < Back – Criteria